ehmicky/autoserver/docs/models.md

 Attribute keys are the name of the attribute, and follow the same naming rules as models.

-Attributes called `id` are special as they are used as primary key, and must be required.
+Attributes called `id` are special as they:
+  - are used as primary key
+  - must be required
+  - are automatically added (but can be overridden)

 One can specify an `attribute.type` among:
   - `string` (default)